-This year’s SMACNA Safety Innovation Award went to University Mechanical Contractors (UMC) for their pride-based safety program that encourages staff to “do the right thing at the right time for the right reasons.”
+This year’s SMACNA Safety Innovation Award went to UMC for their pride-based safety program that encourages staff to “do the right thing at the right time for the right reasons.”

 General Heating & Air Conditioning of Madison, Wisconsin and The Murphy Company of St. Louis, Missouri received honorable mentions.

 “Construction workers are typically very proud people, and they like to be a part of something bigger and look over their shoulder and say, ‘Hey, I was part of that project,’” says UMC Safety Director Kirk Baisch.
 “We wanted to tap into what makes people tick.
 When you make people proud of the safety program, they start driving the safety in all aspects, and they tend to lead the job sites, and help coach people to come along with us.”